Ada-Belgium is pleased to announce its

 discussions while the set-up of the DevRoom is finished.

 11:00-11:05 - Welcome

 by Dirk Craeynest - Ada-Belgium

-Welcome to the Ada Developer Room at FOSDEM 2014, which is organized
+Welcome to the Ada Developer Room at FOSDEM 2015, which is

 Ada-Belgium and Ada-Europe are non-profit organizations set up